Headache: Pathophysiology

-People who are more susceptible to experiencing migraines without headache are those who have a family history of migraines, women, and women who are experiencing hormonal changes or are taking birth control pills or are prescribed hormone replacement therapy.
+People who are more susceptible to experiencing migraines without headaches are those who have a family history of migraines, women, and women who are experiencing hormonal changes or are taking birth control pills or are prescribed hormone replacement therapy.

-Tension headaches are thought to be caused by activation of peripheral nerves in the head and neck muscles.
+Tension headaches are thought to be caused by the activation of peripheral nerves in the head and neck muscles.

 Cluster headaches involve overactivation of the trigeminal nerve and hypothalamus in the brain, but the exact cause is unknown.

 Diagnosis

 Most headaches can be diagnosed by the clinical history alone.
 If the symptoms described by the person sound dangerous, further testing with neuroimaging or lumbar puncture may be necessary.
 Electroencephalography (EEG) is not useful for headache diagnosis.

 The first step to diagnosing a headache is to determine if the headache is old or new.
 A "new headache" can be a headache that has started recently, or a chronic headache that has changed character.
 For example, if a person has chronic weekly headaches with pressure on both sides of his head, and then develops a sudden severe throbbing headache on one side of his head, they have a new headache.